ezsystems/commerce-documentation/docs/cookbook/ajax_phalanx.md

 - GET should be used for most requests except of sensitive data.
 GET requests can be cached.
 - POST should be used to send sensitive information.
 POST requests are never cached.

-All Ajax requests go the same URL:
+All Ajax requests use the same URL:

 ``` yaml
 silversolutions_phalanx: